1894: Auguste Vaillant, bomb-throwing anarchist

 On this date in 1894, bomb-throwing anarchist — literally — Auguste Vaillant was beheaded in France.

-The preceding December, the young Vaillant (French Wikipedia link) went from impoverished obscurity to national bogeyman by hurling a bomb into the Chamber of Deputies.
+The preceding December, the young Vaillant (French Wikipedia link) went from impoverished obscurity to national bogeyman by hurling a bomb into the Chamber of Deputies — reprisal for the 1892 execution of the anarchist Ravachol.

-This bomb’s symbolic effect greatly exceeded its injury to life and limb — Vaillant said he had not been intending to kill, and in fact he did not.
-(Vaillant himself was among the injuries.
+This bomb’s symbolic effect greatly exceeded its injury to life and limb: Vaillant said he had not been intending to kill, and in fact he did not.
+(Vaillant himself was among the wounded.
 His nose was blown off.)

 But his political affiliations brought a suppression of anarchists and their press, and, of course, this day’s operation of the guillotine.*